dylan-davidson/Core-Connect-4/Reach.md

 The following is a list of pre-approved reach features.
 This list is non-exhaustive.
 If you wish to do a feature other than one listed on here, or a variation on one listed, you may do so, but you **must** contact us at 183connect4@umich.edu to get your feature _approved_.
 If you do not contact us to get a non-listed feature approved you will **likely not receive credit**.

+You may modify the Board class for the Reach portion of the project.
+Make sure you save the Core implementation in a different git branch using the instructions that were given.
+You should save a backup copy for yourself, as well.

 ## Graphics Using OpenGL

 To setup your project for the graphics reach, please follow [these instructions](Getting-Started#project-setup-for-graphics-reach).